 Plan & Pricing

-If you're on the Business plan, you can go further with Notifications & Webhooks: route feedback submissions directly to Slack, Discord, Microsoft Teams, Google Chat, email, or a custom webhook as they come in — no need to check the Dashboard manually.
+If you're on the Teams plan, you can go further with Notifications & Webhooks: route feedback submissions directly to Slack, Discord, Microsoft Teams, Google Chat, email, or a custom webhook as they come in — no need to check the Dashboard manually.

 Getting Started